tangjm/data-engineering-notes/public/Talend/basics/basics.md

 Adding a component

-1. click in the designer and type in the name of a component
+1. Click in the designer and type in the name of a component
-2. drag a component from the palette and place in designer
+2. Drag a component from the palette and place in designer

 Linking components

-1. rClick first component
+1. Right-click first component
 2. Select row
 3. Select main
 4. Select second component to link to

 Renaming components

 1. Select component
-2. View tab
+2. Click view tab
-3. Label format
+3. Edit Label format

 Help page
 1. Click component
-2. F1
+2. Press F1

-### Talend components
+### Common Talend components

 - [ ] tLogRow
 - [ ] tPostjob